krillan49/My_Codewars_Katas/completed/roguelike_game_1_stats_and_weapon/README.md

 The character retains all the weapons found, that is, although we replaced the 'Axe of fire' with the 'Staff of water', the 'Axe of fire' will remain in the character’s inventory

-Enhancment
+Enhancement
 -
-If a character has 2 weapons with the same name, then he enhances one of them and destroys the second.
+If a character has 2 weapons with the same name, then he enhances one of them and destroys the other.

 ```ruby
 ch.axe_of_fire(1, 2, 1, 10)